 The vehicle carries out tests in a way that won’t damage the tank – so-called non-destructive testing (NDT).
 One of the principal NDT methods is ultrasonic testing (UT), which can characterize the thickness and internal structure of a surface using high-frequency sound waves.
 Applied to a tank floor, UT can reveal potential weak spots created by corrosion, for example.

-The robot is capable of hovering, unlike the “crawler” robots sometimes deployed to move across tank floors to do basic inspections.
+The robots are capable of hovering, unlike the alternative “crawler” robots sometimes deployed to move across tank floors to do basic inspections.
 This means the Square Robot can avoid any obstacles on the floor, and also carry out high-definition visual inspections of a tank’s shell using on-board cameras.